AninditaBasu/pi-projects/topics/photo_frame.md

 -  A Raspberry Pi 3B+ computer.
 This little computer board will hold the code that displays the photos.
 -  A Raspberry Pi 7" official touch display.
 This screen is where the photos are displayed.
 You can choose to use any other display screen that can be used with a Raspberry Pi 3B+, but I used the official display because it's a plug-and-play set up.
 -  A Raspberry Pi official power adapter.
-Theoretically, any adapter with a USB-C cable that can plug into the Raspberry should work fine.
+Theoretically, any adapter with a USB-C cable that can plug into the Raspberry Pi should work fine.
 In practice, it's better to get the official power adapter because it's been tested to deliver the exact power that the Raspberry Pi needs.
 -  A microSD card.
 This tiny card will contain the operating system that your Raspberry Pi will run on.
 -  A USB drive.
 This flash drive will contain your photos.
 -  (Optional) Heat sinks.
 These are little metal blocks that draw the heat away from the chips on the Raspberry Pi board.
 A Python program for this project should not heat the Raspberry Pi too much, but it is safe practice to use heat sinks.